-9 Vet-Approved Tips to Help You Find Healthy Pet Food That’s Affordable
+9 Pro Tips to Help You Find Affordable Healthy Pet Food

 Your pet is part of your family, but that doesn’t mean his food needs to cost as much as yours — even if you’re trying to feed him high-quality food.

-However, the range of choices in pet food may make this seem like a daunting task.
+The cost of pet food has risen, and sometimes, it’s difficult to find the food your pooch or kitty wants (there was a cat food shortage earlier this year).
+So should you switch food?
+And to what?
+The range of choices in pet food may make this seem like a daunting task.
 You can’t ask your furry friends which foods they like best, either.
 (You could, but you may not get a satisfactory answer.)

-That’s why we spoke to veterinarians and nutritionists to find out how you can identify the healthiest, most nutritious pet food options that’ll fit your budget.
+We spoke to veterinarians and nutritionists to find out how you can identify the healthiest, most nutritious pet food options that’ll fit your budget and are widely available.

 Before you purchase your pet food, speak with your vet about the best options for your pet, especially if your furry friend has special dietary needs.

-Stephanie Mantilla, a positive animal trainer and enrichment specialist with Curiosity Trained, always looks for expensive brands disguised as generics.
+Stephanie Mantilla, an animal trainer and enrichment specialist with Curiosity Trained, always looks for expensive brands disguised as generics.
 For example, Whole Earth Farms is made by Merrick but costs a fraction of the price, Mantilla says.

 The easiest way to find high-quality generic brands is to look at the food brands you don’t recognize in the same section of the store as the high-quality pet food, Mantilla says.